CEI-lab/ece3400-2017/docs/Grading/Milestone_score.md

 _Milestone 2 will be graded as follows:_

-* 2.5 points (total of 10) per different treasure that can be detected and classified
+* 2.5 points (total of 7.5) per different treasure that can be detected and classified
+* 2.5 points to autonomously detect walls

 _Milestone 3 will be graded as follows:_